MicrosoftDocs/well-architected/well-architected/devops/health-monitoring.md

 - Makes application troubleshooting easier.
 - Provides custom business telemetry to indicate whether your application is being used as intended.

-For more information about how Application Insights helps you monitor applications, reference [Monitoring for Workloads](/azure/architecture/framework/devops/monitor-pipeline).
+For more information about how Application Insights helps you monitor applications, reference [Monitoring workloads](/azure/architecture/framework/devops/monitor-pipeline).

 ## Logs and metrics